Vadorequest/ejs-locals/README.md

 ## Status

-This library is *unmaintained*, sorry.
-I recommend a fully-featured and actively-maintained alternative such as https://github.com/linkedin/dustjs or https://github.com/baryshev/ect
+This is my own library for `ejs-locals` from https://github.com/RandomEtc/ejs-locals.
+The original lib is unmaintained so I'll make some improvements, mostly based on what I need since I don't understand exactly how everything works there.

 ## About